erikrose/nose-progressive/README.rst

 ===============

 0.7
+  * Pick the correct stack frame for editor shortcuts to syntax errors.
+Had to handle syntax errors specially, since they don't make it into the traceback proper.
   * Show the actual value of the $EDITOR env var rather than just "$EDITOR".
     I'm hoping it makes it a little more obvious what to do with it.